 How to Select Furniture for Odd Spaces

 I understand how challenging it can be to create an office you love with serious limitations.
-Through my experiences helping redo some office spaces, I’ve learned a few tips for designing odd-shaped offices that are stylish and don’t sacrifice any precious space:
+Through my experiences helping redo some offices, I’ve learned a few tips for designing odd-shaped spaces that are stylish and don’t sacrifice any precious space:

 Work with, not against, the angles